purescript-codegen/purescript-js-object/README.md

 ## The Problem

 In PureScript we usually write FFI to object methods by implementing dedicated functions on both sides.
-It seems that without sacrificing the performance of a call we can provide generic functions to work with properties and methods of JS object using "uncurried" approach similar to `Effect.Uncurried` (from `purescript-effect`).
+It seems we can provide generic function without sacrificing the performance to bind to properties and methods of a JS object using "uncurried" approach similar to `Effect.Uncurried` (from `purescript-effect`).

 ## Usage